cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/trial_faq.md

 Q: Is Docker container the only deployment option?

-A: Cloudify offers multiple deployment options, a single container is the simplest option but one can get Cloudify as an rpm, OpenStack image, container, and multiple topologies.
-Learn more about Cloudify installation and download different installation packages here.
+A: No, Cloudify offers multiple deployment options:
+ * single container which is the simplest option , but one can get Cloudify as:

+   * RPM
+   * OpenStack Image
+   * Container
+   * Multiple topologies.

+ Learn more about Cloudify Environment configuring [here](https://docs.cloudify.co/5.0.5/install_maintain/installation/).

 ---